The Crime of Stalking in California - PC 646.9 PC

 Typically, stalking criminal offenses are related to domestic violence, but not in every case.

-By law, there are certain elements of the crime that must be proven in order to be charges or convicted of a stalking offense, these include:
+By law, certain elements of the crime must be proven in order to be charged or convicted of a stalking offense; these include:

 Examples of A Stalking Criminal Case

-• Cyberstalking behavior, such as posting false information, sending threatening or obscene messages to the victim or members of their family.
-Ordering merchandise or other services online in the victims name.
-Posting threats wit the specific intent to encourage others to engage in criminal activity.
+- Cyberstalking behavior, such as posting false information or sending threatening or obscene messages to the victim or members of their family.
+Ordering merchandise or other services online in the victim's name.
+Posting threats with the specific intent to encourage others to engage in criminal activity.

 Stalking Legal Penalties in Los Angeles

 If convicted of stalking, the penalties are typically harsh.
-A stalking offense is a “wobbler,” meaning the prosecutor has the discretion to file as misdemeanor or felony crime.
+A stalking offense is a “wobbler,” meaning the prosecutor has the discretion to file a misdemeanor or felony crime.

 Furthermore, when special circumstances apply, such as a prior stalking conviction, it must be filed as a felony offense.
-The punishment for this crime include:
+The punishment for this crime includes:

-• Felony interstate stalking - up to five years in a federal prison and large fines.
+- Felony interstate stalking - up to five years in federal prison and large fines.

 The determining sentencing factors include the defendant's criminal history and other crimes committed along with the stalling offense.